-We were old friends without secrets, a friendship hard to find.
+We are old friends without secrets, a friendship hard to find.

-I kissed her moist forehead, "I'm going to let you get some sleep now."
+I kiss her moist forehead, "I'm going to let you get some sleep now."

-She looked vulnerable and scared,"Don't go too far, okay?"
+She looks vulnerable and scared,"Don't go too far, okay?"
+I nod.

-God, I needed a cigarette.
+God, I need a cigarette.
 I had quit a year ago.
 It is funny how the human mind works.
 Laura's lungs failing, I am craving a cigarette.

 I look around the waiting room outside the ICU.
 The walls are institutional gray, the color of a corpse.
 There is one dirty window with a plant on life support.
 The furniture is green vinyl with cigarette burns, a coffee table littered with a variety of used Styrofoam coffee cups.
 I straighten magazines and throw out litter.
 It is impossible to sit still, I struggle with taking deep breaths to calm down.